JoeRahi/Self-Balancing-Robot/README.md

 I2Cdev

 How to Build

-Assemble Hardware:
+1. Assemble Hardware:

 Mount the motors, sensors, and Arduino on the chassis.

-Wire the motor driver and MPU6050 sensor to the Arduino.
+Wire the motor driver (L298N) and MPU6050 sensor to the Arduino Uno.

-Install Libraries:
+2. Install Libraries:

-Open Arduino IDE and install the necessary libraries (PID_v1, MPU6050, I2Cdev).
+Open the Arduino IDE and install the necessary libraries:

+PID_v1

+MPU6050

+I2Cdev

-Upload Code:
+3. Upload Code:

-Upload the code to the Arduino from this repository.
+Upload the provided code from this repository to the Arduino board.

 Usage